Barak Valley Cements Limited

-The annual accounts of the subsidiary companies will also be kept open for inspectionat the Head Office of the Company and of the subsidiary Companies concerned.
-TheConsolidated Financial Statements presented by theCompany include the financial resultsof its Subsidiary Companies & Associate Companies.
+The audited financial statements of your Company's subsidiaries and their relatedinformation are available on your Company's website and will be kept open for inspectionat the Head Office of the Company in pursuant to Section 128 of the Companies Act 2013and the rules made there under.
+The Consolidated Financial Statements presented by theCompany include the financial results of its Subsidiary Companies.

 Your Company does not have any Associate or Joint Venture.

 5. CHANGES IN CAPITAL STRUCTURE

 The Equity Shares of the Company are being traded on National Stock Exchange of IndiaLimited and BSE Limited since 23rd November 2007.